June202210/Python-Project-3-A-B-test/README.md

 This A/B test is designed to determine whether the company should change the 'Start Now' button from orange to pink on the homepage.
+If the change will attract more user traffic, the new webpage will be launched to all users.